A Hands-On, Flexible Master of Computer Science Curriculum

 - 30 credit hours (10 courses) required to earn your master of computer science degree from Rice University

-- Hands-on experience for real-world application and career advancement in the tech world
+- 3 hands-on software projects to demonstrate real-world application and support career advancement in tech

 - Flexible self-paced lectures and weekly live sessions with professors to develop graduate-level skills and thinking

 - Students can complete their degree as quickly as 12-18 months, or spread their learning out and complete their degree part-time in 3.5 years.